odpi/egeria/open-metadata-implementation/access-services/README.md

 for the connectors, the ability to retrieve all of the metadata about the asset and the ability to add feedback on the asset.

+* **[asset-lineage](asset-lineage)** - Track and publish lineage data.

+  The Asset Lineage OMAS listens to relevant lineage related events on the Enterprise topic level and publishes these on the Asset Lineage out topic, combined with relevant context information on the described entities.
+These events are listened to by the Open Lineage Services governance server.

 * **[asset-owner](asset-owner)** - manage metadata and feedback for owned assets.

   The Asset Owner OMAS provides services for an asset owner to curate metadata about their